gregorylaporte/coveo.github.io/_posts/2014-12-21-facet-dependency.md

     var id = $(facet).data('dependsOnId');
     var value = $(facet).data('dependsOnValue');
     $(facet).coveo('disable');
-    //Add a state change event to detect the selection of the trigger facet
+    //Add a state change event to detect a selection in the trigger facet
     $('#search').on('state:change:f:' + id, function(e, args) {
       $(facet).addClass('coveo-empty');
       //Check if the value is in the list of selected values